senadhi-Thimanya/image-classification-neural-network-model/README.md

 - **Approach**:
   - Preprocess image data from folders into arrays using TensorFlow.
   - Build a sequential Convolutional Neural Network (CNN) model with multiple layers.
-  - Train the model using training and validation datasets.
+  - Train the model using training and validation datasets with data augmentation.
   - Evaluate the model on test data and new images.
-  - Deploy the model as a web app for interactive predictions.
+  - Deploy the model as a web app for interactive predictions, hosted online for easy access.
 - **Key Features**:
   - Handles image resizing, shuffling, and batching.
-  - Uses validation data to prevent overfitting.
+  - Uses validation data and data augmentation to prevent overfitting and improve generalization.
   - Visualizes training accuracy and loss.
-  - Web app allows users to input image names and view predictions with accuracy scores.
+  - Web app supports multiple input methods: pasting image URLs, drag-and-drop uploads, or browsing local files.
+  - Model hosted on Hugging Face for seamless integration.
+  - Achieves Top-3 Accuracy of 0.96657383 after enhanced training.

 ## Dataset